How Does SPF Compare To DMARC And Why Is DMARC Needed To Stop Domain Phishing And Spoofing?

 With DMARC, you can protect your own domain from being misused in phishing attempts.
 If you receive a phishing email from some other domain then it is the responsibility of the domain’s owner to implement DMARC and protect its users from being ...

 Sender Policy Framework (SPF) is an email authentication technique used for mitigating cyber threats by helping the user detect email forging and spoofing.
-Email servers use the Return-Path to get an SPF Record, whenever a user receives an email.
-A ...
+Recipient email servers evaluate SPF using the domain specified in the MAIL FROM address ...

 DMARC is an email authentication protocol whose purpose is to secure emails from spoofing and phishing attacks.
 Various organizations are turning to implement DMARC, but it seems like most of them haven’t found the right way to configure it.
 TDMARC ...